 Unless treated, the infection could essentially kill your inner pulp.
 Once these tissues die, the tooth itself will follow and either fall out with time, or require extraction to prevent the spread of infection or the teeth or into the jawbone itself.
 Losing teeth prematurely as children means the onset of misalignment, as the factors that guide permanent teeth into place have been compromised.
 To avoid pain, further tooth loss, or misalignment, you should bring your little one in for treatment when discomfort arises.

 We offer a more conservative approach with a root canal alternative known as a pulpotomy.
 Basically, we will use medication to numb the tooth itself and all surrounding tissues.
 If your child has anxiety or other issues that makes undergoing care difficult, we could also recommend dental sedation.
 When your child is calm and comfortable, we will gently open the tooth to remove the infected portions of the inner pulp.
 We then add a medicated filling to the area.
 The tooth itself will be capped with a dental crown.
 For more visible front facing teeth we may use ceramic or zirconia.
 For the side and rear teeth, we may opt for stainless steel.
 If you have any questions about how we approach restorative treatments for infection, or about using preventive care to avoid cavities and infection, then contact our team today.

 Does Your Child Have an Aching Tooth?

 Our team wants to help your child avoid tooth loss and other complications.
-To learn more about our approach to treating an infected tooth or preventing issues like cavities, then schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more about our approach to treating an infected tooth or preventing issues like cavities, then by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.